Curious About Staying in a British Pub?

 Fown Hope was a great place from which to explore the cathedrals at Gloucester, Hereford and Worcester.

 The Lion Inn in the small town of Winchcombe isn't located in the prettiest Cotswold villages but that means it isn't overrun with tourists either and we liked Winchcombe nonetheless.
 The Good Pub Guide's "New Pub of the Year in 2017, The Lion has been nicely updated with a fresh minimalist feel.
 There's a bar, a stylish dining room and an outside terrace which is lovely in the summer, as you can see below.
+I appreciated the comfortable seating areas downstairs and the good food in the restaurant.
+Additionally, it's next door to a local stalwart 5 Restaurant so it's good for a foodie getaway.

 The Cotswolds location means there's lots of lovely country walking nearby and a friendly staff make this somewhere we would return to.